drocheam/optrace/docs/source/details/hurb.rst

 In this new basis, the vectors :math:`s`, :math:`b`, and :math:`b'` are coplanar, and :math:`b'` aligns with the direction of the shortest distance to the aperture edge.
 While :math:`s` and :math:`a'` also lie within a plane, this plane is orthogonal to the one containing :math:`s, b, b'`.
-It is important to note that the original vector :math:`a` generally does not lie within this second plane.
+It is important to note that the original vector :math:`a` typically does not lie within this second plane.
 This non-alignment is a consequence of the fact that the true shortest distances to the aperture edges are typically not orthogonal to each other in 3D space when the ray is tilted.